This can’t be good news for the anti-war efforts in the U.S.

 If all of Facebook’s fact-checkers detest Trump so much, then you can envision the regime changes, the military interventions and the nation-building missions to persist because Mark Zuckerberg’s Ministry of Truth controls the flow of information to the public.

 Is The Weekly Standard a source for truth?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com